-Bi-fold doors contain upper and middle hinges that fold during opening.
-This is a popular door type for airplane hangars, though it’s less common these days.
-More people are choosing for hydraulic doors, which we discuss next.
+Bi-fold doors have upper and middle hinges that fold during operation.
+This is a common door type for airplane hangars, though it’s not quite as common in modern times.
+More owners are opting for hydraulic doors.

 4. Hydraulic Doors

-Hydraulic doors have hinges at the top and open via hydraulic rams.
-Builders typically install hydraulic doors on a pole barn or steel building end wall.
-This is also a popular choice for RV and farm vehicle storage.
+Hydraulic doors have hinges at the top and open and shut using hydraulic rams.
+Constructors usually use hydraulic doors for the end wall of a pole barn.
+This is also a good selection for buildings intended for housing RVs and tractors.

 5. Traditional Walk-In Door

 Even if you opt for one of the above door types, the building should still have a regular walk-in door.
 This makes it easy to enter and exit without having to operate a large door.
 Plus, it offsets wear and tear on the larger doors if any hydraulic mechanisms are at play.

 We Install Pole Barn Doors Near Spirit Lake